|Cruising onto Lake Shore Drive at 57th Street at 5:45 a.m.

-My kids and I biked Lake Shore Drive back in May, and it’s taken me this long to report on our experience because I was hoping to share official photos.
+It’s taken me this long to report on our experience because I was hoping to share official photos.
 After all, we had the registration numbers properly affixed to our chests and helmets.
-Alas, our “bib numbers” did not show up in the photo lineup, and even though I was stubborn enough to comb through their nearly 9,000 “unclaimed” photos, I found none of us.
+Alas, our “bib numbers” did not show up in the photo lineup.
+Even though I was stubborn enough to comb through their nearly 9,000 “unclaimed” photos, I found none of us.

 A group of fellow riders going south along Grant Harbor.
 This was already the return trip for us as we only did the southern leg of the route.

 This was taken at pretty much the same spot as the previous photo, just looking straight ahead, with the Field Museum in the background.
-As you can see, it’s still early in the morning (about 7:15 a.m.) as shadows are long and coming from the East.
+As you can see, it’s still early in the morning (about 7:15 a.m.).
+Shadows are long and coming from the East.